Lightstreamer/Lightstreamer-example-StockList-client-midlet/README.md

   </tr>
 </table>

-This Java midlet contains two different screens: one with three stock quotes from the [Stock-List Demos](https://github.com/Weswit/Lightstreamer-example-Stocklist-client-javascript), the other with four items from the [Round-Trip Demo](https://github.com/Weswit/Lightstreamer-example-RoundTrip-client-javascript).
+This Java midlet contains two different screens: one with three stock quotes from the [Lightstreamer - Stock-List Demos - HTML Clients](https://github.com/Weswit/Lightstreamer-example-Stocklist-client-javascript), the other with four items from the [Lightstreamer - Round-Trip Demo - HTML Client](https://github.com/Weswit/Lightstreamer-example-RoundTrip-client-javascript).
 This app uses the <b>Java ME Client API for Lightstreamer</b> to handle the communications with Lightstreamer Server.<br>

 You will see the yellow flashing cells of the Stock-List Demos.
 Use the Option menu to switch to the other demo, where you can see the values of some items of the Round-Trip Demo updated in real-time.
 To publish new values, use the Option menu.

-You can open the [Round-Trip Demo](https://github.com/Weswit/Lightstreamer-example-RoundTrip-client-javascript) on a PC browser and see the values synchronized with the mobile phone.
+You can open the [Lightstreamer - Round-Trip Demo - HTML Client](https://github.com/Weswit/Lightstreamer-example-RoundTrip-client-javascript) on a PC browser and see the values synchronized with the mobile phone.

 # Build #